 Key points

-- There will be no access across Sugar Mill Creek until a new bridge is built.
+- There is no pedestrian access across Sugar Mill Creek until the new bridge is built.

-- Green Bluff can be accessed from the south via Rutile trail, off Ivory Circuit in North Sapphire.
+- Alternate access to Green Bluff via Rutile trail, off Ivory Circuit in North Sapphire.